Exawind/nalu-wind/docs/source/theory/supportedEquationSet.rst

 such that the terms containing :math:`\cos\phi` are neglected.
-However, there is evidence that this so-called traditional approximation is not valid for some mesoscale atmospheric phenomena \cite{Gerkema_etal:08}, and so the full Coriolis term is retained in Nalu.
+However, there is evidence that this so-called traditional approximation is not valid for some mesoscale atmospheric phenomena \cite{Gerkema_etal:08}, and so the full Coriolis term is retained in Nalu-Wind.
 The implementation proceeds by first finding the velocity vector in the East-North-Up coordinate system, then calculating the Coriolis acceleration vector (:eq:`coracc`), then transforming this vector back to the model